- Delegate outcomes, not just tasks

 - Constraints (budget, brand voice, compliance)

-- Decision rights—what they can decide vs. escalate
+- Decision rights: what they can decide vs. escalate

 If you only assign busywork without context, you will rework everything—saving no time.
+Harvard Business Review's delegation research consistently shows that outcome-based delegation builds stronger teams.

 Match work to skill and trust level